xenogew/natta-santa-blog/blog/demystify-cors/demystify-cors.md

 published: true
 slug: demystify-cors
 author: me
-sample: 'this is a sample Svelte + MDSVEX example...'
+sample: 'What is CORS and how to handle it'
 ---

 # {title}